cakemail/cakemail-cli/docs/user-manual/02-core-concepts/02-profile-system.md

 ## Overview

-The Profile System (introduced) allows the CLI to adapt its behavior to match your role and preferences.
+The Profile System allows the CLI to adapt its behavior to match your role and preferences.
 Choose from three profiles, each optimized for different use cases:

 - **Developer Profile** - Fast, scriptable, minimal output
 - **Marketer Profile** - Guided, interactive, safe